 You should establish your current capabilities as a company.
 The publishing industry has many types and degrees of capability and it is important for you to gauge where you, as a company, fit in.
 To make a start you will need to:

 You will need to be influential across all levels of seniority within the business.
 When presenting the topic to more senior members of your executive it would be useful for them to understand how your suggestions may make good business sense.
-It is quite possible that you may have to acknowledge any costs involved and present these to them as part of the business case.
-You may have to work hard to persuade them to follow your suggested course of action but if there is a company policy in place you will find it much easier to gain their support.
+It is possible that you may have to acknowledge that there will be costs to be incurred, and to present these to them as part of a business case.
+You may have to work hard to persuade them to follow your suggested course of action but if there is an overarching company policy in place you will find it much easier to gain their support.
 It can also be useful for them to hear about other success stories – much confidence is placed in action that has worked elsewhere.

 Many of your colleagues, who do not understand the details of accessibility and cannot perceive the level of accessibility in the products, will be making decisions about accessibility.
-It falls to you to explain the technology and user experience issues as much as possible.
+It falls to you to explain the technology and user experience issues as much as possible, in addition to making sure that staff fully understand what the term ‘print impairment’ means.
 Ultimately, you are not responsible for producing accessible content but you are responsible for ensuring that your company policy is adhered to and for understanding the issues surrounding that policy.